codacy/docs/docs/organizations/roles-and-permissions-for-organizations.md

 1. Open your organization **Settings**, page **Roles and permissions**.

-1. In the **Organization Managers** area, use the search field to find the relevant organization member and click the member's name.
+1. In the **Organization managers** area, use the search field to find the relevant organization member and click the member's name.

     !!! note
         You can only assign the Organization Manager role to [members of your organization](./managing-people.md#joining).